AviatrixSystems/Docs/HowTos/tgw_faq.rst

  1. Orchestrates VPC to VPC and on-prem to VPC connectivities via AWS TGW.
  #.
 Creates security boundaries between groups of VPCs to achieve network segmentation..
  #.
 Out-of-the-box integration of TGW and Direct Connect and Internet to re-use what has been built.
+ #.
+Provides a high performance and feature rich hybrid network for connecting to on-prem.

 The TGW Orchestrator is illustrated in the diagram below.